Concordski: What ever happened to Soviets' spectacular rival to Concorde?

-When the Soviet rival to the Concorde made its first foreign appearance at the Paris Air Show in 1971, everyone was impressed.
+When the Soviet rival to Concorde made its first foreign appearance at the Paris Air Show in 1971, everyone was impressed.
 In the heated race to develop a supersonic passenger jet, it was the USSR who got off to a head start.

 French President Georges Pompidou, foregoing nationalism, called it "a beautiful plane."
-The makers of the Concorde itself conceded that it was "quieter and cleaner."
+The makers of Concorde itself conceded that it was "quieter and cleaner."

 The Tupolev Tu-144 looked very similar to its Anglo-French competitor -- which inevitably earned it the nickname "Concordski" -- but it was somewhat more exotic and mysterious.
 And the Soviets' track record in aerospace demanded respect: that same year, they had achieved the first probe-landing on Mars and launched the first space station.
 They seemed perfectly positioned to beat the West on supersonic passenger travel.

 Instead, through a mix of shortcomings and bad luck, the Concordski would soon turn into one of civil aviation's biggest failures.

 Although it's Concorde that earned a place in history, the lesser known Tu-144 beat it to the skies twice: it had its maiden flight on Dec.
 31, 1968 -- two months before Concorde -- and then achieved its first supersonic flight in June 1969, beating the competition by four months.

 These were no small victories.
 The Americans were out of the supersonic race (Congress had canceled funding to a similar Boeing project in 1971), but the program was still a badge of honor for the Soviet Union.